By the Way (Red Hot Chili Peppers song): "Waiting 4" Peter Gelderblom remix

-An electro house remix of "By the Way" by Peter Gelderblom with co-production by Rene Amesz, was released on July 5, 2007, and became a popular track in clubs worldwide despite being released without the band's knowledge or approval.
+A remix of "By the Way" by Peter Gelderblom with co-production by Rene Amesz, was released on July 5, 2007, and became a popular track in clubs worldwide despite being released without the band's knowledge or approval.
 The song is called "Waiting 4", which is a prominently featured lyric in the original song.
 It reached number 29 for one week in the United Kingdom in December 2007.
 It is included on the compilation Wild Weekends 04 (2007).
 It was C-listed by BBC Radio 1.
 A music video was made for the single.
 It was uploaded on Data Records' official YouTube account on November 13, 2007.